 The amount and timing of awards granted under the Plan are determined in the sole discretion of the administrator and therefore cannot be determined in advance.
-The future awards that would be received under the Plan by directors, consultants, executive officers and other employees are discretionary and are therefore not determinable at this time.
+The future awards that would be received under the Plan by executive officers and other employees are discretionary and are therefore not determinable at this time.

-Approval of the proposed amendment to the Plan requires the affirmative "FOR" vote of the holders of a majority of the voting power of Google's shares of Class A common stock and Class B common stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon, voting together as a single class.
-Unless marked to the contrary, proxies received will be voted "FOR" approval of an amendment to increase the maximum number of shares of our Class C capital stock that may be issued under the Plan by 17,000,000 shares.
+Approval of the proposed amendments to the Plan requires the affirmative "FOR" vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
+Unless marked to the contrary, proxies received will be voted "FOR" approval of amendments to increase the maximum number of shares of our Class C capital stock that may be issued under the Plan by 11,500,000 shares and to cap the aggregate amounts of stock-based and cash-based awards which may be granted under the Plan to any non-employee member of the Board of Directors in respect of any calendar year, solely with respect to his or her service to the Board of Directors, at \$1,500,000.

-We believe strongly that the approval of the amendment to the Plan is essential to our continued success.
+We believe strongly that the approval of the amendment to the Plan to increase the number of Class C capital stock issuable under the Plan by 11,500,000 shares is essential to our continued success.
 Our employees are among our most valuable assets.
 Equity awards provided under the Plan are vital to our ability to attract and retain outstanding and highly skilled individuals.
 Such awards also are crucial to our ability to motivate employees to achieve our goals.
-For the reasons stated above the stockholders are being asked to approve the amendment to the Plan.